Art comes to me. I rarely go looking for it.

 Determined to revive a lost art and learn what it had to teach me has led to the discovery of a plethora of wonderful creative options that simply do not exist using modern methods.
 Printmaking, especially screen-printing as an art form appeals to me because it is very much a combination of engineering and art.
 The process requires machinery, calibration, precise measurements, chemistry and ingenuity while leaving room at each stage for trial-and-error and experimentation.

 The old-school process leads to what I call “happy accidents.”
-Effects, only revealed to me when I take a left-turn somewhere in the process.
+Effects, only revealed when I take a left-turn somewhere in the process.
 I try to reproduce these effects in subsequent art pieces.
-Each piece, building on the techniques and lessons learned from the piece before, without end.
+Each piece, building on the techniques and lessons learned from the piece before.
 Screen printing via the lost art route, teaches me patience, perseverance and more often than I’d like to admit, humility.

 Then and Now